vividos/TaglierinaPanoramica/README.md

 ## License

-The app is licensed using the [Apache License 2.0](LICENSE), the same license as the Xamarin.Forms SkiaSharp examples.
+The app is licensed using the [MIT License](LICENSE.md).
 See also the [Credits](src/App/Resources/Raw/Credits.md) of the used libraries and resources.